Winter Weatherizing Your Home

 Clear away debris to prevent ice dams and other blockage from giving rainwater easy-access into your home.

 Ice in the pipes build up pressure, which could cause the pipes to burst.
 Drain all garden hoses and add insulation to any exposed pipes to prevent them from freezing.

 Some years, the first snow melt can be the most water next to your home that there will be all year.
 Not sure if your system can handle a tremendous volume of water?
-Call 1-724-239-5757 to set up a maintenance appointment with one of our qualified Service Technicians.
+Contact us to set up a maintenance appointment with one of our qualified Service Technicians.
 We will assure you that your basement or crawl space is fully-protected, and add to your system if deemed necessary in your home.